Cartan Actions of Higher Rank Abelian Groups and their Classification: Introduction

 Kalinin and Spatzier classified $C^\infty$ totally Cartan actions of $\R ^k$ for $k \geq 3$ in \cite{KaSp04} on arbitrary manifolds under the additional hypothesis that every one-parameter subgroup of $\R ^k$ acts transitively and $\alpha$ preserves an ergodic probability measure $\mu$ of full support.
 Later, Kalinin and Sadovskaya proved several strong results in this direction for totally nonsymplectic (TNS) actions of $\Z^\ell$, i.e. actions for which no two Lyapunov exponents (thought of as linear functionals on $\Z^\ell$) are negatively proportional.
 They also treated higher dimensional coarse Lyapunov spaces but required additional conditions such as joint integrability of coarse Lyapunov foliations or non-resonance conditions, as well as quasi-conformality of the action on the coarse Lyapunov foliations \cite{KalSad07, KalSad06}.
 Recently, Damjanovic and Xu \cite{Damjanovic:2018aa} generalized their results relaxing the quasi-conformality conditions but still requiring joint integrability or non-resonance.
 The joint integrability or non-resonance conditions are useful to force the coarse Lyapunov subspaces to ``commute,'' which guarantees that the action is on a torus.

 We improve on the assumptions appearing in these works in the following ways:

-\begin{itemize} \item We establish a new method of building homogeneous structures, which allows for resonances and non-integrability, allowing for complete classification. \item We do not require the existence of an ergodic invariant measure of full support (we only require transitivity of the $\R^k \times \Z^\ell$ action). \item We do not directly require transitivity or ergodicity for subactions (e.g. the ergodicity of one-parameter subgroups), instead deducing their transitivity from restrictions on possible rank one factors. \item Our conditions are purely dynamical and do not require topological assumptions or an underlying model. \item We build rank one factors of the action using only dynamical input, and still obtain a classification in their presence. \end{itemize}
+\begin{itemize} \item We establish a new method of building homogeneous structures, which allows for resonances and non-integrability, allowing for complete classification. \item We do not require the existence of an ergodic invariant measure of full support (we only require cone transitivity of the $\R^k \times \Z^\ell$ action). \item We do not directly require (cone) transitivity or ergodicity for subactions (e.g. the ergodicity of one-parameter subgroups), instead deducing their transitivity by understanding their relationship to rank one factors. \item Our conditions are purely dynamical and do not require topological assumptions or an underlying model. \item We build rank one factors of the action using only dynamical input, and still obtain a classification in their presence. \end{itemize}

 We begin by establishing the main result, where the action has no rank one factors.
 We actually prove more, allowing Kronecker factors of the action, ie factors which are translations of a torus.
-This allows us to discuss the case of $\Z^k$ actions by passing to a their suspension (the suspension will always have a $\mathbb{T}^k$, and hence $\mathbb{T}$, factor).
+This allows us to discuss the case of $\Z^k$ actions by passing to a their suspension (the suspension will always have a transitive $\mathbb{T}^k$ factor).
 We discuss suspensions and their relationship to Kronecker factors in Section \ref{sec:susp}.

-\begin{theorem} Let $\R^k \times \Z^\ell$ be a $C^2$ transitive, totally Cartan action, and assume no finite cover of the action has a non-Kronecker $C^{1,\theta}$ rank one factor.
-Then the action is $C^{1,\theta}$-conjugate to an affine action (up to finite cover) for some $\theta \in (0,1)$.
+\begin{theorem}[Main Theorem] Let $\R^k \times \Z^\ell \curvearrowright X$ be a { $C^2$} cone transitive, totally Cartan action, and assume no finite cover of the action has a non-Kronecker $C^{1,\theta}$ rank 1 factor { for some $\theta \in (0,1)$.} Then the action is { $C^2$}-conjugate to an affine action (up to finite cover).
 Furthermore, if the action is $C^\infty$, and one instead assumes that there are no non-Kronecker $C^\infty$ rank one factors of finite covers of the action, then a $C^\infty$ conjugacy exists. \end{theorem}

+\begin{remark} The assumption of cone transitivity follows from transitivity with some additional assumptions (such as the existence of a measure of full support, or the existence of a transitive Anosov element).
+For more on the relationship between these transitivity conditions for Anosov actions, see Lemma \ref{lem:cone-transitive}. \end{remark}

+\begin{remark} Due to the examples constructed in \cite{vinhage22}, the totally Cartan assumption may not be relaxed to the Cartan assumption.
+This shows that the assumption of totally Cartan is optimal. \end{remark}